Shimanga/Zambia-Soya-Beans-Export-Pulse/README.md

 - **Export destination patterns (2021)** show South Africa, India, and Tanzania as the leading partners in value and quantity terms.
 - **Export destination patterns (2022)** reveal a shift in partner rankings, though South Africa and Tanzania remain significant buyers.
-- Total export value declined from roughly **USD 21.5 million in 2021** to about **USD 12.3 million in 2022**, with similarly lower quantities exported.
+- Total export value declined from roughly USD 21.5 million in 2021 to about USD 12.3 million in 2022, with similarly lower quantities exported.

 The repository’s datasets and analyses aim to replicate and extend these insights, allowing interactive exploration of:
 - year-on-year export volume changes,